Atlas975/Notes/DistributedSystems/Distributed_system_security.md

 ___
 # Distributed system security
-### Security Threats in Distributed Systems
+-

-**Common Threats:**
+### Common distributed system threats

-1. **Eavesdropping:** Unauthorized interception of private communication.
+1. **Eavesdropping:** unauthorised interception of private communication.
-2. **Tampering:** Modifying data in transit, such as altering transaction amounts in financial transfers.
+2. **Tampering:** modifying data in transit
-3. **Masquerading:** Impersonating another user or device to gain unauthorized access.
+3. **Masquerading:** impersonating another user or device to gain unauthorised access.
-4. **Replaying:** Re-transmitting valid data repeatedly to disrupt operations or duplicate transactions.
+4. **Replaying:** re-transmitting valid data repeatedly to disrupt operations \/ duplicate transactions.
-5. **Non-Repudiation:** Ensuring that a party in a communication cannot deny the authenticity of their signature on a document or a message they sent.
+5. **Non-Repudiation:** users must not be able to deny the authenticity of their document signature

 ### Security Mechanisms